Joseph Cilley (1734–1799): Biography

 After the war, he was appointed major general of the 1st Division of New Hampshire Militia, June 22, 1786.
 Later that year, he commanded troops who put down the Paper Money Riot.
 Cilley was elected to the New Hampshire Senate and Treasurer, Vice President and President of the Society of the Cincinnati in New Hampshire.
 Cilley died on August 25, 1799, at his home in Nottingham.

 Cilley married Sarah Longfellow on November 4, 1756.
-They had ten children, including Greenleaf Cilley, whose sons Joseph Cilley and Jonathan Cilley would become a U. S. Senator and a member of the U.S. House of Representatives, respectively.
+They had ten children, including Greenleaf Cilley, whose sons Joseph Cilley and Jonathan Cilley served in the U. S. Senate and U.S. House, respectively.

 Mount Cilley in the White Mountains is named for him.